FKA twigs Said Abuse ‘Can Happen to Anybody.’ It Happened To Me.

 I was tough.
 I was strong.
 I was mentally fortified.
 And none of that mattered.

-A year-and-a-half ago, I started seeing a man who would attempt to mentally abuse me for months until finally hitting me at a crowded bar in downtown Manhattan, sending everything I “knew” I’d do if a man ever put his hands on me straight into oblivion.
+A year-and-a-half ago, I started seeing a man who would attempt to mentally abuse me for months until finally hitting me at a crowded bar, sending everything I “knew” I’d do if a man ever put his hands on me straight into oblivion.
 Instantly, I had become one of the more than 4.7 million women who were physically abused by a partner that year.

 It was summer when I made my bi-annual online dating account, putting myself out there for some artist or bartender in New York City to disappoint me for the umpteenth time.
 Eventually, I matched with someone the account told me was more than 70 percent compatible.
 He was a bartender (of course), but he had tangible ambition.
 He was determined to go to medical school *swoon*.